Vacbo/opencode-nia-plugin/README.md

 ```

 The installer will:

+1. Detect your OpenCode version
-1. Prompt for your Nia API key
+2. Prompt for your Nia API key
-2. Create `~/.config/opencode/nia.json` with your config
-3. Add the plugin and MCP server to your OpenCode config
+3. Store the API key at `~/.config/nia/api_key`
+4. Install the Nia skill (modern) or configure MCP server + plugin (legacy)
+5. Clean up any outdated configuration from previous installs

 ### Non-Interactive Installation